 Preferential Seating Arrangement

-- When appropriate, a student will be permitted to use a laptop in class.
+- When appropriate, a student will be permitted to use a laptop in class to support their note taking efforts.

 Use of a Calculator

-- Permission to use a calculator for basic math functions may be permitted unless the instructor determines that basic computational skills without the use of a calculator is essential to the course
+- Permission to use a calculator for basic math functions may be permitted unless the instructor determines that basic computational skills without the use of a calculator is essential to the course.
+In other words, if a test or assignment is designed to measure the student’s ability to perform functions a calculator would perform then this accommodation is inappropriate.

 - Ordinarily, students with disabilities will be expected to complete all course assignments on time, based on the schedule in the course syllabus, and will plan accordingly.